BC46/freelancer-thruster-toggle/README.md

 Download the latest `thruster_toggle.dll` from [Releases](https://github.com/BC46/freelancer-thruster-toggle/releases).
 Move it to the `EXE` folder of your Freelancer installation.
 Next, open the `dacom.ini` file and append the `thruster_toggle.dll` entry to the `[Libraries]` section.

+## Usage instructions
+In-game the "ACTIVATE AFTERBURNER" control (TAB key) now functions as a toggle on/off key.
+When flying in space, pressing TAB activates the Thruster continuously until the key is pressed a second time.

+In the `thruster_toggle.ini` config file, some additional settings are available to edit the control name.

 ## Build instructions
-Build the project using the `NMAKE` tool from Microsoft Visual C++ 6.0 (VC6).
+Build the project using the `NMAKE` tool from Microsoft Visual C++ 6.0 (VC6 or Visual Studio 98) with the included makefile.
+This will output the `thruster_toggle.dll` file in the `bin` folder.
 Building the project using other compilers may require the code to be modified.

 If you're wondering what my experience with VC6 has been like, the following compiler output pretty much summarizes it:
 ```